5 Turtle Graphics

 Exercises

 1. Write a function called turtle_gon() that draws a regular polygon.
-The user should be able to specify the side-length and the number of sides.
-Start with turtle_init() and use your function to draw a regular dodecagon (twelve sides) with each side having a side length of 15 units.
-Your figure should not stray outside of the turtle’s field, so you may have to adjust the position of your turtle a bit prior to calling your function.
+The user should be able to specify the side-length and the number of sides, so the function should take two parameters: n for the number of sides and side for the length of the sides.
+Start with a call to turtle_init() and test your function by drawing a regular dodecagon (twelve sides) with each side having a side length of 15 units, and, in a different place, a square having a side-length of 20 units.
+Your figures should not stray outside of the turtle’s field, so you may have to adjust the size the position of your turtle prior to calling the function.

 • n: the number of rays in a star (default should be 6);